ncatlab/nlab-content/pages/9/4/5/7/27549/content.md

   \,.
 \]

-A *generalized Gauss sum* is a variant of this expression, admitting other powers of $s$ in the exponent.
+A *generalized Gauss sum* is a variant of this expression, admitting other prefectors or powers of $s$ in the exponent.

 ## Properties